 - From Phone Number (your Twilio number, in E.164 format, for example

-Success check: You will see a green dot next to Twilio in Integrations.
+Success check: You’ll see a green dot next to Twilio in your integrations list.

 Before going live